SPacheco64/exalted-dawn.github.io/README.md

 Tech Used:
 - HTML5
 - SCSS
-- Bootstrap 4
+- Bootstrap
 - JavaScript
 - jQuery
-- Animations
+- CSS Animations

 Project Requirements:
 - The style of the site was made to match her pre-existing carrd.co commissions website, but in a cleaner fashion.